jspsych/jsPsych/docs/support/migration-v7.md

 We've removed `jsPsych.init()` and split the features into two different functions.

-At the start of your experiment script, you'll now call `initJsPsych()` to get a new instance of jsPsych.
+At the start of your experiment script, you'll now call `initJsPsych()` to get a new instance of jsPsych and store it in a variable called `jsPsych`.
 This is where you will pass in the variety of parameters that used to go into `jsPsych.init()`, with the exception of the `timeline` parameter.

 ```js